bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 It is also recognized when the first line is recognized to have started with two spaces.

-[ The "verbatim" block. ]
+[ The "preformatted" block. ]
 This block is recognized when the first line is to start with four spaces.
 The output of this block is always a text with monospace typeface font and non-collapsed line breaks and intercharacter spaces.
-In addition, a "verbatim" block can also be designated by the leading '~' followed by a space at each line of the block.
+In addition, a "preformatted" block can also be designated by the leading '~' followed by a space at each line of the block.